-93. This action has a real and substantial connection with British Columbia because, among other things, it concerns a business carried out in British Columbia, a tort that caused damage to the Plaintiff in British Columbia, and restitutionary obligations arising in British Columbia, and is a claim for an injunction ordering a party to do or refrain from doing anything in British Columbia.
+65. This action has a real and substantial connection with British Columbia because, among other things, it concerns property located in British Columbia, a tort that caused damage to the Plaintiff in British Columbia, restitutionary obligations arising in British Columbia, is a claim for an injunction ordering a party to do or refrain from doing anything in British Columbia.